-A statute of limitations is placed on the officers who requested the warrant to carry it out.
+A time to charge is placed on the officers who requested the warrant to carry it out.
 For misdemeanors, the statute is relatively low.
-However, for a felony, the statute of limitations can last years or decades; especially if the person of interest is classified as a fugitive.
+However, for a felony, the warrant can last years, decades or forever; especially if the person of interest is classified as a fugitive.

 Do Bench Warrants Have a Statute of Limitations?